Alabama Shakes: 2018–2024: Hiatus, solo careers and Steve Johnson's arrest

-2024–present: Reunion
+2024–present: Reunion and I Must Be Dreaming

 On December 18, 2024, Howard, Cockrell and Fogg reunited for a surprise performance at the Bama Theatre in Tuscaloosa.
 On January 27, 2025, the band posted on Instagram that they are working on new music.

 On February 7, 2025, the band announced their first tour in eight years, from July to September 2025.
 The band confirmed that new music will be released as a three-piece, with Johnson no longer a member of the band following his legal troubles.
 Howard stated: "Last year, Heath, Zac, and I started chatting about how much fun it would be to make music together and tour again as Alabama Shakes.
 This band and these songs have been such a source of joy for all of us.
 It is crazy that it has been 10 years since we released Sound & Color and eight years since we played a show.
 But, we didn’t want this to entirely be a look back.
 We wanted it to be as much about the future as the past.
 So we have a bunch of new music that will be released soon.
 We just can’t wait to experience that ‘feeling’ when we start playing those first few notes of ‘Don’t Wanna Fight’ or ‘Gimme All Your Love.’"

-On August 29, 2025, the band released their first single in ten years, "Another Life", as well as signing with Island Records.
+The band signed with Island Records in 2025 and released the single "Another Life" on August 29, their first single in ten years.
+This was followed by the protest song "American Dream" in April 2026.
+On July 7, 2026, the band announced their third studio album I Must Be Dreaming, their first album in eleven years, along with its third single "I Feel Hope Coming".